The Stroke Association state, "A stroke is a 'brain attack' caused by a disturbance to the blood supply to the brain".

 Key considerations linked to the known evidence base (what works?)

-The National Stroke Strategy (Department of Health (DoH) 2007) set out 20 Quality Markers summarised into a Ten-Point Plan for Action covering the following areas:
+The National Stroke Strategy (Department of Health (DoH) 2007) set out 20 'quality markers', summarised into a '10-point plan for action'.
+It covers:

 NICE guidance CMG45 (2012) Services for the prevention of cardiovascular disease recommends that commissioners consider the following components of a high-quality service: